googleads/googleads-shopping-samples/README.md

 ## Possible Issues

-* If you haven't set up tax settings on your account, you may get an error when running certain samples.
+* When using the Content API for Shopping, if you haven't set up tax settings on your account, you may get an error when running certain samples.
 If you receive a "missing tax settings" error, set your tax settings in the Merchant Center before trying these samples.
 Selecting the "Don't charge taxes in the United States" setting is sufficient.